ArduPilot/ardupilot_wiki/common/source/docs/common-ads-b-receiver.rst

 .. warning::

    The avoidance features are new features still under development and should be used with caution.
+It is highly recommended that the RCx_OPTION =38 (ADSB Avoidance En) feature be setup if ADSB avoidance is enabled to allow easy disabling while airborne, if so desired.

 Required Hardware
 =================